Recipe: Indian Lentil Dal with Hearty Greens

 - 1 1/2 cups

-dry red lentils, rinsed
+dried red lentils, rinsed

 - 2 tablespoons

-neutral cooking oil, divided
+neutral cooking oil, such as canola, divided

 small onion, diced